spark-mv/cdn/install.md

 Please contact Hola in order to determine the best way to address this issue.

-# 7. Testing Hola CDN locally on your PC
+# 7. Test Hola CDN locally on your PC

 Once the code is live on the webpage, remember it is still disabled by default on the server side.
 You can test the live code locally by either appending a command to your URL, or by entering commands in the browser developer console.